September home-maintenance checklist

 Ever wake up in early September and notice that the air smells different?
 School begins, days get shorter, and a sense of responsibility begins to creep up on most of us.
 (Bing: When does fall start?)

 We've always wondered why "fall cleaning" isn't as popular as "spring cleaning."
-The air on brisk September mornings inspires us to dutifully button up the home in preparation for cooler days and longer nights.
+The air on brisk September mornings inspires us to button up the home in preparation for cooler days and longer nights.

 Add weatherstripping to doors and windows